top of page

 Will I be able to cook in the kitchen?
 How equipped is it?

 The kitchen is a full kitchen and big by Parisian standards.
-There is a full size (French sized) refrigerator with a small freezer, a toaster, microwave, four burner electric stove, a large oven, a dishwasher and a washer/dryer combo.
+There is a full size (French sized) refrigerator with a small freezer, a toaster, microwave, four burner induction stove, a large oven, a dishwasher and a washer/dryer combo.
 There is a drip-style coffeemaker and a French press too.
 The kitchen has everything you need to make your fabulous feasts.
 Pots and pans, saucepans, a Le Creuset casserole, and various utensils.
 There are plenty of dishes, glasses, and cutlery.
 You'll also find aprons, tablecloths and placemats.

 How much laundry will I be able to do?

-There is a new washer/dryer combo in the apartment.
+There is a washer/dryer combo in the apartment.
 However, French machines do not take the large loads many of us may be used to.
 Please do only small loads.
 Drying especially takes longer in French machines.
-I am not exaggerating when I say one small load may take over 2 hours to dry completely.
+I am not exaggerating when I say one small load may take over 4 hours to dry completely.
 A laundromat with huge, fast machines is only a block away, and we usually take our larger loads, bed linens, and towels there.

 Is this a "Non-Smoking" apartment?
 Yes, this is definitely a "Non-Smoking" apartment.